My story

 “I almost don't want to recommend her so we can keep her all to ourselves.”

-Visit my testimonials page to read more client feedback.
+Visit my testimonials page to read more feedback from happy clients.

-I don't have a niche – I can write about most things – so if you think I'll be a good fit for your business, I'd love to chat about your next project.
-Contact me and let's get started.
+So if you think I'll be a good fit for your fun, feel-good or nature-orientated brand, I'd love to chat about your next copywriting project.